agopdev/productstore-service-java/README.md

 ```

 3) See?
 It's easier.
 Just use terminal.

+**Project running**

+Now that the project is running, you can access to it in the port `8080` (Or the one you configure in `application.properties`).
+Just check the endpoints inside the `controller` directory and classes.

 ## Stop the project
 To stop the project just press the stop button if you're using vscode tools or just send a `Ctrl + C` in the terminal, for both methods.